After-Shock/Cloudbox-wiki/Backup-and-Restore.md

 ## Manual Backup

-This is handy for times when you just need to do a one-time backup of your server, regardless of whether you have backup scheduler enabled or not.
+This is handy for times when you just need to make an immediate backup of your server, regardless of whether you have backup scheduler enabled or not.

 1. Go into your Cloudbox folder